Teras Teknologi

 Teras Teknologi Sdn Bhd (TERAS), a subsidiary of PLUS Malaysia Berhad (PMB), is a Malaysian global corporation based in Petaling Jaya.

-TERAS is the creator, developer, and leading system integrator of Touch n Go and SmartTAG in multiple platform technology widely used throughout Malaysia as highway, parking and public transportation payments, and access control system by over 6 million users (in June 2009).
+TERAS is the creator, developer, and leading system integrator of Touch 'n Go and SmartTAG in multiple platform technology widely used throughout Malaysia as highway, parking and public transportation payments, and access control system by over 6 million users (in June 2009).

 With 1,800 toll lanes committed to date, TERAS is the leading provider of Electronic Toll Collection system in South East Asia and control over 70% market share in Malaysia.
 TERAS now diversified its technology capabilities into transportation and property market.

 History

 1994–1997: Founding

 TERAS was formed on 15 September 1994 by Renong Berhad to address the urgent needs of providing cost-effective, reliable and locally supported Electronic Toll Collection (ETC) as the outcome of Malaysia's large-scale program of public enterprises privatization outlined in Privatization Masterplan (PMP) in 1991.
 The program had enabled the imposition of tolls on roads previously built by the Public Works Ministry or the Malaysian Highway Authority (Lembaga Lebuhraya Malaysia, or LLM).

-Following the incorporation of TERAS, Abd Karim Hercus who was instrumental in setting up Electronic Data Processing Department of Projek Lebuhraya Utara-Selatan (PLUS) was appointed as the first managing director.
-This in turn enabled PLUS TAG, predecessor of SmartTAG and South East Asia first ETC to be immediately developed through technical collaboration with Mitsubishi Electric Corporation of Japan and PLUS.
+TERAS was just an ordinary Electronic Data Processing (EDP) unit to PLUS.

+Following the incorporation of Nirwana Frame Sdn Bhd in 1995 (subsidiary of Time Automation and Management Services Sdn Bhd), the company which was instrumental in setting up the R&D on the Toll Systems.
+This in turn, attract the Teras Teknologi Sdn Bhd to bought the company and named it to Teras Control Systems Sdn Bhd.

-In 1996, TERAS created its own internally developed ETC named TERAS Revenue and Collections System (TRACS) which was instantly deployed for Penang Bridge, North–South Expressway Central Link (ELITE) and North–South Expressway (NSE/PLUS Expressways) nationwide highway network of over 800 lanes.
+In 1996, TERAS created its own internally developed applications named TERAS Revenue and Collections System (TRACS) which was instantly deployed for Penang Bridge, North–South Expressway Central Link (ELITE) and North–South Expressway (NSE/PLUS Expressways) nationwide highway network of over 800 lanes.

-By 18 March 1997, TRACS was enhanced with development and introduction of Touch n Go (pre-paid smart card electronic payment system) at Jalan Pahang Toll Plaza.
+By 18 March 1997, TRACS was enhanced again by Saiful Khairi and his team with the introduction of Touch 'n Go (pre-paid smart card electronic payment system) at Jalan Pahang Toll Plaza.

-The year also marked TERAS first international venture as ETC supplier and integrator for Manila–Cavite Expressway, Philippines.
+TERAS first international as ETC supplier and integrator for Manila–Cavite Expressway, Philippines.